 Running simultaneous Scream instances

-Situations requiring more than one Scream
+Situations requiring more than one instance

 Using separate configuration files

 If you make changes to the configuration of this Scream instance and quit, it will write out the new configuration to this file instead of to scream.ini.
 You can also write the current settings to the new configuration file at any time by using the File → Save program state menu item.
 (Selecting this menu option is also a quick way to see which configuration file is currently in use.)

-- Click OK, and test the short-cut by double-clicking on it.
+If have created a shortcut, test it by double-clicking on it.
 If you are using a batch file, as described below, or you are starting Scream from the command line, do so now.
 If you have not created the configuration file already, Scream should launch as if for the first time, bringing up the Setup window and the on-line tutorial.Make any configuration changes you need in the Setup window and the Network Control window and then exit this instance of Scream by closing the main window.

 Check that the new configuration file has been written at the path you chose.

 Communicating between Scream instances

-- Launch Scream, and configure it (if necessary) to receive data streams from your seismic instrumentation, either from other Scream servers or over a serial link.
-This Scream is going to receive data, and perhaps record it in real time.
+- Launch the first instance of Scream and configure it to receive data streams from your seismic instrumentation, either over the network, from other Scream servers or over a serial link.
+This Scream instance is going to receive data and, perhaps, record it in real time.
 We will set up another Scream instance later for viewing the data.
-By default, this Scream will listen on all local serial ports at a baud rate you specify.
-If you want any serial ports to be available to other instances of Scream, select (none) as the baud rate for these ports (in the Com Ports tab of the Setup window) and save your changes before starting any more Screams.
+By default, this Scream will listen on all local serial ports at the baud rates you specify.
+If you want any serial ports to be available to other instances of Scream, select (none) as the baud rate for these ports (in the Com Ports tab of the Setup window) and save your changes before starting any more Scream instances.

-- Click on the My Server tab.
+and click on the My Server tab.

 - Right-click beneath Clients in the upper table, and select Add….